-Ana Clerici is an Argentine artist who currently resides in Barcelona.
-His drawings are spread through lines and brushstrokes that manage to perfectly capture the personality and situations of each of his protagonists, always women of today as main figures.
+Ana Clerici is an Argentine artist currently residing in Barcelona.
+His drawings extend through lines and brushstrokes that manage to perfectly capture the personality and situations of each of his protagonists, always women of today as main figures.

-Hello Ana, who are you?
+Hello Anna, who are you?
 How would you define yourself?

 I am a sensitive woman who always smiles.